ZW-ZHANG/ZW-ZHANG.github.io/_pages/about.md

   - /about.html
 ---

-This is the homepage of ZIWEI ZHANG 张子威, a fourth-year Ph.D. candidate in the Department of Computer Science and Technology, Tsinghua University.
+This is the homepage of ZIWEI ZHANG 张子威, a fourth-year Ph.D. candidate in the Department of Computer Science and Technology, Tsinghua University, working with Prof. [Wenwu Zhu](https://ieeexplore.ieee.org/author/37065056700) and Prof. [Peng Cui](http://cuip.thumedialab.com/).
 If you want to reach me, feel free to drop me an email.

 News